trungnt11/trungnt11.github.io/_posts/2020-02-06-fast-ai-lesson-8-notes.md

 Part 2 of FastAI 2019 is 'bottom-up' - building the core of the FastAI library from scratch using PyTorch.

-This implements matrix multiplication in pure Python, then refactor and optimize it using broadcasting and einstein summation.
+This lesson implements matrix multiplication in pure Python, then refactors and optimizes it using broadcasting and einstein summation.
 Then this lesson starts to look at the initialization of neural networks.
-Finally the lesson covers handcoding the forward and backwards passes of a simple model with linear layers and ReLU, before refactoring the code to be more flexible and concise.
+Finally the lesson covers handcoding the forward and backwards passes of a simple model with linear layers and ReLU, before refactoring the code to be more flexible and concise so that you can understand how PyTorch's work.

 Lesson 8 [lecture video](https://course.fast.ai/videos/?lesson=8).